Why is casino streaming a thing? Where is casino streaming going? How do you even stream? Don’t worry, Bigwinboard’s got

 Casino streaming today

 Much has changed since the emergence of casino streaming, and CasinoTwitcher does have a point regarding the commercialisation of the casino section.
 As an ever-growing number of casinos and providers are becoming aware of the impact of streaming, and the impact it has in terms of brand awareness, the amount of casinos represented on the streaming platforms is constantly on the rise.
 And so are the streamers, making it an extremely competitive platform.
 Not all casinos wish to be represented, however, and we’ll explain why later on.

 The most significant “intrusion” (as some purists regard it), was the recent acquisition of a streaming network, now owned in majority by LeoVegas.
 While most don’t seem too bothered with the politics of casino streaming, others feel that the corporate involvement harms the credibility of casino streamers and that it has become an advertising platform on which regulations and responsible gambling policies don’t seem to apply.

 Casino streaming criticism

 Casino streamers are definitely not sheltered from criticism and are often at the center of controversy.
-The main concerns voiced by critics often involve issues regarding responsible gambling, they way streamers present themselves, and their gambling habits.
-Ever increasing bets, alcohol, false representation of gambling, and reckless betting are some of the issues brought up by critics.
-Some argue that the casino streaming community has matured and that more stringent regulatory changes has had an overall positive effect.
+The main concerns voiced by critics often involve issues regarding responsible gambling, the way streamers present themselves, and their gambling habits.
+Ever-increasing bets, alcohol, false representation of gambling, and reckless betting are some of the issues brought up by critics.
+Some argue that the casino streaming community has matured and that more stringent regulatory changes have had an overall positive effect.

 Many also claim that casino streaming is helping them control their own gambling urges.
 They often lay forward the argument that watching streamers play their favorite slots is enough to keep them satisfied.
 For them, it’s a way to get their fix without actually playing themselves.